 Low Level Laser Therapy and Photobiomodulation

 The use of light therapy for improving pain, healing and many other issues has been used for decades.
-In 1903 a Nobel science prize was awarded to Niels Finsen for ultraviolet-phototherapy.

 Here are just some of the issues that have seen great improvement using LLLT and Photobiomodulation.

 - Increased healing

 The use of infra red heat lamps have been used for decades and often been recommended in rehabilitation or in the beauty world as an anti-aging protocol.
 I have used heat lamps with myself and clients for several years but it is clear that many gains can be had without the use of heat and just focusing on the use of light alone.

 There are many factors that can make the use of light more effective and these illumination parameters include: